wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    Before any resource can be provisioned, you need a resource group for it to be placed in, for provisioning, monitoring, maintenance.
    Each resource must be in a resource group.

-   Resource groups can be created by using the following methods:
+   Resource groups can be created by using any of the following methods:

+   ### Automation options

    * <a href="#Portal">Azure portal GUI</a>
+   * Azure Bash CLI (az commands)
+   * Azure Cloud Shell which enable: Azure PowerShell (Az modules)
    * JSON Templates IaC templates (by custom REST API clients)
-   * Azure Cloud Shell which enable: Azure PowerShell (Az modules)
-   * Azure Bash CLI (az commands)
    * <a href="#Bicep">Azure Bicep (like Terraform)</a>
    * Azure programmatic SDKs using programming languages C# .NET, Java, Python, NodeJs (JavaScript), etc.
    <br /><br />

    PROTIP: A resource group can contain resources from multiple regions.

+   PROTIP: When naming Rresource Groups, keep in mind that theiy are used to delete resources.
+So limit the number of resources under each one so that you're not blocked from deleting the group becuase you still need that one resource.
+So using Resource Groups for each point in the lifecycle makes sense (dev, qa, stage, green, blue, etc.).

+   PROTIP: Design Resource Groups for work groups to have the permissions they need.
+For example, core infrastructure such as Networking.
+The destination of logs and metrics should be viewed and managed using a whole differen account than accounts used to create the data.

 1. After you get CLI setup, list resource groups created: